 We all see the stone fence along the road every time we come to St. Anthony’s.
 It stands as a sentinel, guarding this holy place.
 But I wonder how many have every really looked at it, studied it, meditated on it.

 I have often stopped to look closely at the stones that make up the wall.
 They are all different colors, different sizes, different shapes.
 The surface is jagged, with edges and points of the stones jutting out randomly.
 Yet somehow, I’m sure with much effort on the part of its builders, the stones come together to form a beautiful landmark.
-This landmark has stood through summer heat and winter cold for almost 100 years.
+This landmark has stood through summer heat and winter cold for more than 100 years.
 It has been battered by wind and rain year after year, yet it still stands, silently welcoming thousands to this peaceful haven.

 These walls are also a metaphor for the history of St. Anthony’s.
 The farmers who provided the rocks, the masons who built the fence and foundation, the young men who passed through the gate to join a brotherhood while leaving their families outside the fence, all the staff and volunteers through the years, and the dreamers who dared to think this place could go on when the Capuchins left: these are the varied and imperfect “stones” who alone could not hope to create what we know as St. Anthony’s.
 Yet the Master Builder has taken each of these “stones” and, by carefully placing them one on another, with the mortar of love and mercy holding them together, used them to create and sustain this beautiful place and provide a home for this important ministry.
 And despite having to weather some storms over the years, St. Anthony’s continues to welcome God’s children and remind us of God’s presence.